tkcrown/sparse_model_slides/index.Rmd

     - Feature selection: can save cost, be interpreted
     - Feature extraction: more general, often leads to better performance
 - Linear models: Least Squares, Subset Selection, Ridge, LASSO:
-    - LS is unbiased, but can have high variance (as includes all features)
+    - Least Squares is unbiased, but can have high variance (as includes all features)
     - Ridge ($l_2$ regularization): constrains parameter values, to reduce variance
     - Subset Selection, LASSO: finds subset of features (to reduce variance)
     - LASSO uses $l_1$ regularization